ProPublica’s flabby Al Hurra investigation

 Whatever Al Hurra’s problems, ProPublica has got to do better than this…

-4 thoughts on “ProPublica’s flabby Al Hurra investigation
+4 responses to “ProPublica’s flabby Al Hurra investigation”

 1. People at Pro Publica have made it clear to me that they wanted a soft launch.
 They knew everyone would diss their first ‘revelation’.
 So the idea was to drip a few minor scoops out first.
 Trouble is that they appear to have taken this tactic a little bit too far.
 This is the kind of ‘revelation’ that you get on the average media-watch blog about ten times a day.